buildpacks/spec/buildpack.md

 - MUST only contain numbers, letters, and the charactors `.`, `/`, and `-`.
 - MUST NOT be identical to any other stack ID when using a case-insensitive comparison.

 The stack `build-images` and `run-images` are suggested sources of images for platforms that are unaware of the stack ID.
+Buildpack authors MUST ensure that build images include all packages specified in `build-packages`.
-Buildpack authors MUST ensure that these images include all mixins specified in `mixins`.
+Buildpack authors MUST ensure that run images include all packages specified in `run-packages`.

 ### launch.toml (TOML)